-Also called the Canticle of Simeon, Nunc Dimittis is the traditional Gospel Canticle of Night Prayer (Compline), just as the Benedictus and Magnificat are respectively the traditional Gospel Canticles of Morning Prayer and Evening Prayer.
+Also called the Canticle of Simeon, Nunc Dimittis is the traditional Gospel Canticle of Night Prayer (Compline).
 Included in both the Catholic and Lutheran services of Compline, the Nunc Dimittis is part of the liturgical night office of many Western denominations.
 In Eastern tradition the canticle is included in Eastern Orthodox Vespers.